Huawei Watch GT full review

 Huawei has taken a risk by developing Light OS for use in the Watch GT, and while there are benefits to using it, there are downsides too.
 Find out what we mean in our Huawei Watch GT review.

 Pricing and availability

 The Huawei Watch GT comes in two variants, Sport and Classic.
-They sell for £199 and £249 respectively, and you can pick up the Sport on Amazon right now.
-The Classic is a little harder to get a hold of in the UK, as it’s not currently available via any retailer – not even Huawei’s online store offers the GT Classic just yet.
-Unfortunately, our American readers are out of luck for now, as the Watch GT is unavailable in the US.
+They sell for £179 and £249 respectively, and you can pick up the Sport on Amazon right now.
+The Classic is a little harder to get a hold of in the UK, as it’s not currently available via any retailer – not even Huawei’s online store offers the GT Classic, despite the fact that it has been technically on-sale for over six months.
+Unfortunately, our American readers are out of luck too, as the Watch GT is unavailable in the US.

 Good looks, sturdy build

 Huawei said from the off that it wanted to make a smartwatch that looks like a watch, as opposed to the high-tech, gadget-y look of competing smartwatches.
 That translates to familiar features for watch users, including a circular face, durable body and crown(s) for interacting with the watch.

 Granted, these crowns won’t be used in the same way as with a traditional watch, but they still provide shortcuts to exercise tracking, the main menu and more.
 If you can access something with fewer taps, why wouldn’t you?
 Don’t try and twist them though; unlike with many other smartwatches like the Apple Watch Series 4 and Misfit Vapor 2, you can’t turn the crown to scroll through on-screen menus.